zkpstandard/wg-plonkish/README.md

 The rendered documents can be viewed at [docs/index.html](docs/index.html).

+## Lean 4 prerequisites

+To use the Lean formalization, we recommend VS Code.
+Instructions on setting up VS Code for Lean 4 are [here](https://lean-lang.org/documentation/setup/).

 ## License

 All files in this repository are licensed under any of: